-By Eira Tansey, Digital Archivist/Records Manager
+Presented by Eira Tansey, Digital Archivist/Records Manager, UC Libraries

 A constant challenge for digital archivists is identifying potentially sensitive material within born-digital archives.
 This content may be information that fits a known pattern (for example, a 3-2-4 number that likely indicates the presence of a social security number), or sensitive keywords that indicate the presence of a larger body of sensitive information (for example, the keywords “evaluation” and “candidate” in close proximity to each other may indicate the presence of an evaluation form for a possible job applicant).

 When archivists first make contact with a large group of records, they often perform some form of appraisal.
 You might think of appraisal as being the calling card of the much-loved PBS television show Antiques Roadshow, in which average people realize that Great Aunt Milly’s painting is a valued masterpiece – or a total dud.

 ~ 1.
 The process of identifying materials offered to an archives that have sufficient value to be accessioned. – 2.
 The process of determining the length of time records should be retained, based on legal requirements and on their current and potential usefulness. – 3.
 The process of determining the market value of an item; monetary appraisal.